Skip to content

 2-year term

 Covers most of Westmoreland, Washington, Greene, and Fayette counties.
-Incumbent Guy Reschenthaler (R).
+Guy Reschenthaler (R), incumbent, vs. Chris Dziados (D).

 State Legislature